The decision to leave the EU lead many to believe that UK residents would reconsider moving to Europe after Brexit.

-As part of this agreement you can apply for ‘settled status’.
+As part of this agreement, you can apply for ‘settled status’.
 Provided you are legally resident in an EU country you will retain your right to reside, work, study or open a business.
 This will also extend to other rights, such as access to specific healthcare benefits and state pensions.

-This was not extended to include the right to free movement however, which will end on 31 October 2019.
-Therefore, if you wish to retain those rights you may need to move to your intended country before the deadline.
+This was not extended to include the right to free movement, however, which will end on 31 January 2020.
+Therefore, if you wish to retain those rights, you may need to move to your intended country before the deadline.

 No onward movement agreement

 Another concern expressed by UK citizens residing in an EU country is that their rights are only based on the country in which they are currently resident.
 For example, a UK citizen resident in Spain will have no right to move to Germany after Brexit.

 Moving To Europe After Brexit: Moving After 31 January 2020

 Today the European commission began setting out it’s provisional guidelines for what future partnership negotiations with the UK may look like.